How Hummus Packs Powerhouse Nutrition Into Your Daily Diet

-“Olive oil is a healthy fat, and its presence in hummus means your body can better absorb the fat-soluble vitamins present in the other ingredients, and anything you eat it with,” says Garvey.
-Olive oil is another well-known superfood with many benefits:
+Olive oil is a healthy fat, and its presence in hummus means your body can better absorb the fat-soluble vitamins present in the other ingredients, and anything you eat it with.
+This superfood's many benefits include:

-- Helps lower cholesterol and blood pressure
+- Helping lower cholesterol and blood pressure

 - Helping ease inflammatory conditions and slow bone loss

 On a final note, hummus is gluten-free, nut-free, and dairy-free, which means that just about everyone can eat it, even those on restricted diets.

 Schedule an appointment today

 Call 888-847-8823 to schedule an in-person or telehealth appointment with a Virtua Health registered dietitian who can help you with sports nutrition and weight loss or work with you to develop a healthy, well-balanced eating plan.